 Levonorgestrel/ ethinyl estradiol

-Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having serious heart problems.
+Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having heart problems.
 Do not smoke while using levonorgestrel/ethinyl estradiol.
 The risk of heart problems increases with age and with frequent smoking.
-Women older than 35 years of age and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.
+Women older than 35 years old and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.

 Levonorgestrel/ ethinyl estradiol is used for: